ethereumjs/ethereumjs-monorepo/packages/trie/examples/merkle_patricia_trees/README.md

    3        0011    |          leaf                odd
 ```

-In our code above, the first hexadecimal characters for the encodedPath of both nodes (`0x30` and `0x31`) was `3`.
+In our code above, the first hexadecimal character for the encodedPath of both nodes (`0x30` and `0x31`) is `3`.
 This correctly indicates that the node is of type `leaf` and that the path that follows is of odd length.
 The second character ( `0x0` and `0x1` respectively) indicates the last part of the path (the last hex character of our key).

 With this in mind, let's take a closer look at leaf and extension nodes.